arangodb/arangodb/Documentation/Books/Manual/Programs/Arangoinspect/Examples.md

 INFO Report written to arango-inspector.json.
 ```

-If it can't connect or authentication/authorization fails, then a fatal error
+If _arangoinspect_ cannot connect or authentication/authorization fails, then a fatal error
 will be raised and the tool shuts down:

 ```